sof-kucheruk/sql-data-analysis-project/README.md

 Part 1 — Employee Data Analysis

 The first part focuses on analyzing an employee database containing information about employees, departments, managers, and salaries.

-Questions I Wanted to Answer From the Dataset
+Questions I Wanted to Answer From the Dataset:

 1. Which department was the largest in each year, and what was its average salary?

 WITH dept_year AS (

     SELECT

         dep.dept_name,

         EXTRACT(YEAR FROM deptemp.from_date) AS only_year,

         deptemp.emp_no

     FROM employees.dept_emp deptemp

     INNER JOIN employees.departments dep

         ON deptemp.dept_no = dep.dept_no

 ),

 salary_year AS (

     SELECT

         sal.emp_no,

         EXTRACT(YEAR FROM sal.from_date) AS only_year,

         sal.salary

     FROM employees.salaries sal

 ),

 dept_sum AS (

     SELECT

         dy.only_year,

         dy.dept_name,

         COUNT(DISTINCT dy.emp_no) AS CountOfEmp,

         AVG(sy.salary) AS AvgSal

     FROM dept_year dy

     INNER JOIN salary_year sy

         ON dy.emp_no = sy.emp_no

        AND dy.only_year = sy.only_year

     GROUP BY dy.only_year, dy.dept_name

 ),

 ranked AS (

     SELECT *,

            ROW_NUMBER() OVER (

                PARTITION BY only_year

                ORDER BY CountOfEmp DESC

            ) AS rankbyemp

     FROM dept_sum

 )

 SELECT

     only_year,

     dept_name,

     CountOfEmp,

     ROUND(AvgSal, 2) AS AvarageSalary

 FROM ranked

 WHERE rankbyemp = 1

 ORDER BY only_year;

 Result: